Blaizzy/mlx-embeddings/docs/Homebrew-Governance.md

 4. No more than two employees of the same employer may serve on the TSC.

-5. A member of the TSC, except the Project Leader, may be removed by an ordinary resolution of the PLC.
+5. A member of the TSC, except the Project Leader, may be removed from the TSC by an ordinary resolution of the PLC.